bvanschie/INFOMAIR_group5/README.md

 After installing PyTorch you will need the Python Levenshtein library via the following command:
 - pip install python-levenshtein

-Now you can run the dialog system:
+Now you can run the dialog system.
+Go to the root of the main directory and type the following command in the command line:
 - python dialog_system.py

 ## Inference rules